 Lenndy Review Summary

-Lenndy offers investment opportunities in personal loans with a loan period of 11-46 months and average interests of around 12% per year.
+Lenndy offers investment opportunities in personal loans with a loan period of 11-46 months and average interest of around 12% per year.
 Most of the loans are secured by a buyback guarantee.

 While Lenndy offers the possibility to automate your investments, the overall user experience is not as good as the average P2P lending platform.